A simple guide on how to sterilise your bottles when travelling with a baby.

 You can use microwave sterilising bags to sterilise when travelling, and they’re also great for when you’re on the go.
 They’re very easy to use – you just need to add water.
 These microwave steriliser bags were really useful for us when travelling on holiday.
 They take up very little room in your luggage.
 Each bag can be used up to 20 times and you can fit a couple of bottles in or one breast pump.
 Be very careful when you take them out of the microwave as the steam can be very, very hot.
 Microwave sterilising bags are an excellent product especially for short trips.
 You can get them from Amazon.

-2. Use Bottle Liners to sterilise your bottles when travelling
+2. Use Bottle Liners – sterilising bottles on holiday

 Using bottle liners can be a really efficient way of dealing with sterilising and cuts down on the number of bottles you need to take too.
 The bottle liners are pre-sterilised and you simply pop them into the bottle before use.
 These ones from Nuby suggest they are clinically proven to reduce colic too but I don’t know anything about that!
 Again they are available on Amazon.